As a health coach I am on a mission to educate my clients on the danger of hidden sugar in foods.

 What to do.
 Bring with you some healthy snacks if you can, like some whole fruit, few nuts or some oatcakes.
 Otherwise if too much sugar is a concern for you, read the labels and opt for some lower sugar content snack bars like KIND.

-2. TALL LATTES.
 “Lattes” have become very popular in recent years.
 Many have chosen “healthy” options swapping diary milk for almond or soya, but the result is almost the same: they contain lots of sugar.
-If you check the Starbucks website you will see that many of their “lattes” contain between a whopping 18 gr and 29 gr of sugar.
+If you check the Starbucks website you will see that many of their “lattes” contain between a whopping amount of sugar.

 What to do.
 Swap for a good quality black coffee, maybe with a dash of milk if you enjoy it, or simply drink only half of those lattes.
 After all who needs all those tall lattes anyways!